sherifhazem/elite/doc/ARCHITECTURE_OVERVIEW.md

 ---

 ## 8. Observability Layer (Centralized Approach)
-The previous attempt at a distributed logging system was removed
-because it introduced unnecessary complexity.

-The new agreed-upon approach:
+The project uses a minimal, centralized observability system.

 ### Centralized Logging Only
-- Activated from `app/__init__.py`
+- Activated from `app/__init__.py` via the central middleware hooks.
-- No logging code inside modules (routes/services)
+- No logging code inside modules (routes/services).
-- A simple JSON logger
+- A simple JSON logger defined in `app/core/central_logger.py` that writes to `/logs/app.log.json`.
-- A simple request middleware
+- A request middleware in `app/core/central_middleware.py` that handles request start/end timing and unhandled errors.
-- No distributed instrumentation in JS or Python
+- No distributed instrumentation in JS or Python.

 ### Observability Responsibilities:
-- Log basic request lifecycle
+- Log basic request lifecycle with `request_id`, path, method, and duration.
-- Log unhandled errors
+- Log unhandled errors and return the `request_id` in error responses.
-- Provide a clean and minimal log format
+- Provide a clean and minimal log format.
-- Never interfere with business modules
+- Never interfere with business modules.

-This will be implemented in a future iteration.

 ---